Foods That Make You Sleepy

 Eat a light lunch avoiding foods that make you sleepy

 A healthy lunch for school-age children would contain between 600 and 800 calories, with a balance of complex carbohydrates and proteins and a minimum of fats.
 A high calorie, high carbohydrate meal, such as pasta with a fat-laden sauce, is likely to diminish your child’s academic performance after lunch.
-A high fat meal diminishes mental alertness by diverting blood from the brain to the stomach to help with digestion.
-An example of a healthy lunch would be a tuna sandwich on whole wheat bread with lettuce, tomato, and a lowfat mayonnaise made with canola oil, a side salad, a piece of fruit, and a glass of milk.
+A meal high in unhealthy fats diminishes mental alertness by diverting blood from the brain to the stomach to help with digestion.
+An example of a healthy lunch would be a tuna sandwich on whole wheat bread with lettuce, tomato, and a mayonnaise made with canola oil, a side salad, a piece of fruit, and a glass of milk.
 Encourage your child to skip dessert after lunch and to save his daily dessert treat for after dinner.

 Lobby for healthy school lunches